 The area to the north of Skiddaw is a wonderful place to walk.
 A good path follows the route from Bassenthwaite to Threlkeld and passes Dash Falls and Skiddaw House before finishing with fine views down Borrowdale.

-If I could come up with a good walk that fully circles Skiddaw I would have but the lonely walk past Skiddaw House is superb.
-The practicalities are though the walk is best done one way so the help of a driver, 2nd car or the bus to Bassenthwaite is required (the bus is best and details are further down this page.
-I have always started at Bassenthwaite on this crossing, as much for the views up Dash Falls as anything, but it could be reversed, particularly if staying at Bassenthwaite ie: start with the bus and there is no time concerns.
+The lonely walk past Skiddaw House is superb.
+The practicalities are though the walk is best done one way with the help of a driver, 2nd car or the bus.
+The bus is best and details are further down this page.
+I have always started at Bassenthwaite on this crossing, as much for the views up Dash Falls as anything However it could be reversed, particularly if staying at Bassenthwaite ie: start with the bus and there is no time concerns.

-I have also added Great Calva to the traditional crossing (accessed comfortably from the top of Dash Falls – 700 feet) as I find the sweeping views to the south via the V shaped Glenderraterra quite special and those in to the Remote North an interesting exercise in Wainwright spotting .
+I have also added Great Calva to the traditional crossing (accessed comfortably from the top of Dash Falls – 700 feet) as I find the sweeping views to the south via the V shaped Glenderraterra quite special and those in to the Remote North an interesting exercise in Wainwright spotting.
 The track passes Skiddaw House (more impressive from a distance than close up) which used to be stalkers house but is now a wonderfully placed Youth Hostel where you may be able to purchase a coup of tea.
 It is a great location for the walker, cyclist or explorer but an awfully long walk back from the pub.

-Transport: If you are taking the bus from Threlkeld/Keswick to Bassenthwaite it is the X4 leaving at 8.45/9.10 or 10.45/11.10 taking just 35/15 minutes.
-It does drop you off on the main road 1/2 a mile from Bassenthwaite
+If you are taking the bus from Threlkeld via Keswick to Bassenthwaite it is the X4/5 taking roughly 35 minutes.
+The drop off is on the main road 1/2 a mile from Bassenthwaite.
+Please check latest times.

 Just before crossing the River Caldew a path heads directly north to a perfectly coned peak.
 This is Great Calva and offers some excellent views.
 Return down the same path, a more direct descent to Skiddaw House will involve wet feet.

 Your email address will not be published.
 Required fields are marked *